solana-labs/solana/docs/src/proposals/transactions-v2.md

 programs.
 The preferred design pattern is using delegations to grant temporary authority to an invoked program to, for instance, transfer a certain number of tokens.

-#### Invokable programs

-The new transaction format supports lists of programs that a transaction instruction may use when invoking inner instructions.
-This provides extra protection to the caller by ensuring that only the programs listed in `inner_programs` may be invoked.

 #### Size changes

 - 1 byte for `prefix` field